Amrr-Maherr/Amrr-Maherr/README.md

 ## Future Goals 🚀

-- Master advanced React techniques and state management with Redux ⚛️
+- Master advanced React techniques and state management with Redux and Redux Toolkit ⚛️
 - Explore newer CSS methodologies and frameworks 🎨
 - Enhance my portfolio with interactive and innovative web applications 🌐
 - Deepen my expertise in Next.js for building scalable and performant web applications.
 - Become proficient in Tailwind CSS for rapid and responsive UI development.
+- Implement Redux Toolkit for efficient and maintainable state management in complex applications.

 ---